artemis-p/Tennis-BDD/README.md

 Each player can have either of these points in one game 0 15 30 40

+The running score of each game is described in a manner peculiar to tennis: scores from zero to three points are described as “love”, “fifteen”, “thirty”, and “forty” respectively.

 If you have 40 and you win the ball you win the game, however there are special rules.

 If both have 40 the players are deuce.